 Constructed in 1925 and restored in 1995, this bridge features white portals and red sides.
 Currin Bridge replaced an earlier covered bridge built in 1883 by a prominent local bridge builder, Nels Roney.

 Chambers Railroad Bridge

 This structure was built in 1925 by lumberman J.E.
 Chambers to cross the Coast Fork of the Willamette from his sawmill to the timberlands west of town.
-It is the last covered railroad bridge in Oregon.
-This bridge is currently closed to traffic and pedestrians, but history buffs love to take pictures of this treasure.
+It is the last covered railroad bridge in Oregon and was fully restored in 2011 as a pedestrian and bike bridge.

 This bridge was constructed in 1997 by volunteer labor to celebrate Cottage Grove’s centennial.
 Materials came from two Lane County bridges that had been demolished.
 It rests on abutments of the old Main Street Bridge, which stood until the 1950s.
 The bridge is only open to pedestrians.

 Located a half-mile upstream from Centennial Bridge, Swinging Bridge was built for foot and bicycle traffic and was mostly used by children crossing the Coast Fork to get to school.
 The present bridge is at least the fourth built on this site.
 Earlier versions of the bridge could be made to swing side to side—hence its name!

 When the weather warms, it seems far too many Oregon byways can be busy blurs that just don’t allow you enough time to slow down, get out of the race and set your own pace for travel across the state.
 In the southern Willamette Valley, you will…

 Covered bridges are one of Oregon’s little secrets.
 I’m a fifth-generation native Oregonian, and I grew up with graceful old Weddle Covered Bridge in my hometown of Sweet Home.
 However, I didn’t realize until recently that Oregon’s abundance…